A plethora for playoffs: MLB proposes up to 16 teams advance - WHIZ News

 Major League Baseball is tossing around plenty of ideas these days to start up a shortened season delayed by the coronavirus pandemic — a DH in the National League, neutral-site games, personal rosin bags for pitchers.

 More than half the 30 clubs advance.
 No need to finish over .500, probably.
-This skewed season, heck, perhaps 35 wins in 76 games or so could be enough to play into October.
+In this skewed season, heck, perhaps 35 wins in 76 games or so could be enough to play into October.

 What’s next, the Winnipeg Jets in the World Series?